M-Davies/quotebook/README.md

 # quotebook-challenge

-A web application designed to hold and share quotes between users
+A web application designed to store inspirational or funny quotes from people around the world.